atbcb/ICTTestingBaseline/docs/03FocusOrder.md

     1. Use the keyboard to activate trigger controls that reveal hidden content (menus, dialogs, expandable tree list, etc.).
         1. Check that the revealed focusable content is included in the focus order.
 [SC 2.4.3]
         2. Advance the focus through the revealed content.
-    2. Use the keyboard to close/hide the revealed content.
+    1. Use the keyboard to close/hide the revealed content.
         1. Check that focus is returned to the trigger control.
-(It is acceptable to \[Shift+ TAB\] once or use an arrow key to move the focus backward to the trigger control.
+(It is acceptable to Shift+ TAB once or use an arrow key to move the focus backward to the trigger control.
 [SC 2.4.3]
 2. Check that the focus order preserves the meaning and usability of the page.
 [SC 2.4.3]

 ### Test Results
-If any of the above checks fail, then Baseline Test 3.1 fails.
+If any of the above checks fail, then Baseline Test 3.1-FocusOrder fails.

 3.2 Test Procedure for On Focus
 ------------------------------------
+**Baseline Test ID:** 3.2-OnFocus
 ### Identify Content
 Keyboard accessible interface components (links, form fields, drop down menus, show/hide content, tree views, pop ups/light boxes, frames, iframes, etc.).